dpwdec/birthday-app/README.md

 As a user
 So that the app knows my birthday
-I want to be enter my birthday into the form with my name and submit it.
+I want to be able to enter my birthday into the form with my name and submit it.

+As a user
+So that I can be greeted correctly
+I want the greet page to wish me Happy Birthday if its my birthday.
 ```